Skip to main content

-If you're unsure what screener criteria to use, you can use Scrab's saved screener criteria.
+If you're unsure what screener criteria to use, use Scrab's saved screener criteria.

 Making Sense of Scrab's Predefined Criteria

-Here's our take on what defines a top-notch company according to our standards and why we chose the criteria.
+Everyone has their way of defining what makes a company a top company.
+Here's our take on what defines a top-notch company according to our standards and why we chose the criteria for the set screener.

 • Market Cap: Companies worth over $5 billion are typically more stable and better covered by analysts, which ensures more reliable data.
 However, you can choose to analyze smaller companies if you prefer.